 Nobody truly works alone.
-At the very least, there’s a client relationship to manage.
 Effective collaboration can also add tremendous value to your output.
-Here’s how:
+Here's how to implement it!

 Even those who run their own business still have to collaborate with others, whether it’s clients, subcontractors, employees or others.
 They may not sit in a cubicle and answer to a boss, but there’s still plenty of paperwork to keep track of and deadlines to manage.